desp0916/APLogStorm/README.md

 ```
 log stream ==> Logstash ==> Kafka ==> Storm Topology ==> Elasticsearch
 ```

-Before using this project, you must install the [shaded jar](https://github.com/desp0916/es-shaded) for ElasticSearch 2.3.4 to your local Maven repository.

 JDK 8 or above is required.
 Also, you have to install `tools.jar` first, which is normally locate at `$JAVA_HOME/lib/tools.jar`.